RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 Selling a spec screenplay is like sailing the Atlantic in a bathtub.
-It happens, but the odds of success are slim, especially if the screenwriter is mailing it in to an agent or producer she's never met.
+It happens, but the odds of success are slim, especially if the screenwriter is mailing the script to an agent or producer she's never met.

 Meanwhile, if the screenwriter just registers the script with the Writers Guild, the screenplay may be time-and-date stamped courtesy of the WGA, but under the copyright laws the work is in a vulnerable state:
-It is an unpublished and usually unregistered work.
+It is an unpublished and unregistered work.

 Several years ago, [Larry Zerner](http://www.zernerlaw.com/about-the-firm), a Los Angeles, entertainment lawyer who specializes in copyright law, warned screenwriters and other artists about not registering their works.